uvaai/ml2/60 Module 6/30 Understanding AI systems/content.md

 Artificial Intelligence and Machine Learning, you should now have a lot more background to understand what a modern AI systems are actually learning.

-You may pick your own topic for this writing assignment, but he topic should be some system that contains AI/ML which has been covered in news articles recently.
+You may pick your own topic for this writing assignment, but the topic should be some system that contains AI/ML and has been covered in news articles recently.
 Possible examples would include:

 * Deepfake models used to create fake news videos.